Philadelphia Medical Malpractice Lawyer

 An error before, during, or after surgery can happen if medical protocols are not followed precisely.
 Your doctor is responsible for following patient safety guidelines, especially when performing the complex and precise movements that can accompany surgery.
-Your doctor may have committed an error during surgery by operating on the incorrect body part, accidentally leaving an object or medical instrument in your body, lacerating an organ, not sterilizing tools entirely or not regulating anesthesia with rapt attention.
+Your doctor may have committed an error during surgery by operating on the incorrect body part, accidentally leaving an object or medical instrument in your body, lacerating an organ, not sterilizing tools entirely, or not regulating anesthesia with rapt attention.
 A misstep during surgery can leave the patient with no improvement of health and even a new number of symptoms.
-If any of these scenarios describe your situation, contact a Philadelphia medical malpractice lawyer from our firm immediately.
+If any of these scenarios describe your situation, contact a Philadelphia medical malpractice lawyer from Wieand Law Firm, LLC immediately.

 After a surgical procedure, a patient can suffer a serious infection.
 Proper aftercare following surgery is critical for full recovery.
 The surgical incision may not have been closed up properly, causing serious complications including the possibility of infection.
 Topical treatments such as antibacterial ointments may not have been applied correctly, or unsterile equipment used to cover a wound site such as gauze was used.
 Contact a Philadelphia medical malpractice lawyer if you have suspicions that a serious infection you developed was avoidable.

 A medication error can happen in many ways.
 This includes the doctor prescribing the incorrect medication, not taking into account the patient’s allergies, giving the incorrect dose (either too low or too high), or failing to identify possible drug interactions between the current and new prescriptions.
 Small errors such as confusing similar medications can also occur.
 Medication errors can result in a worsening of the original condition, or the development of a new one, or both.
 Doctors are responsible for keeping your medications up to date and continually reviewing your prescription.
-A Philadelphia medical malpractice lawyer from Wieand Law Firm can help you and your family get the justice you deserve if you have been harmed due to a medication error.
+A Philadelphia medical malpractice lawyer from Wieand Law Firm, LLC can help you and your family get the justice you deserve if you have been harmed due to a medication error.